 How Do I Get to the Catskills?

 The Catskills are easily accessible from most major East Coast cities, and often, a tank of gas can get you away from the hustle and bustle of your urban lifestyle, and into the rest and relaxation mode of your choice.
-Whether that's hiking to the highest heights of the region's mountains, or sitting back and relaxing with a handcrafted cocktail in hand – that's entirely up to you.
+Whether that's hiking to the highest heights of the region's mountains, or sitting back and relaxing with a handcrafted cocktail or glass of local wine in hand – that's entirely up to you.

 - The Catskills are less than a half day's drive from most East Coast metropolitan areas.

 - From New York City and New Jersey, take I-87 North or Route 17

 - From Boston and New England, take Route I-84 or I-90 to connect with I-87 and I-86

 - From Philadelphia and Pennsylvania, take Route I-84 or I-90 to connect with Route I-87 or Route 17